Select a state on the map and an action above to learn what the individual insurance market stabilization strategies states may be pursuing.

 ‡‡Delaware prohibits insurers from (1) issuing the same short-term policy to an enrollee for successive back-to-back terms; and (2) from issuing a different short-term policy to the same individual more than once in any given year.

-Note: In 2017, federal regulations reduced the open enrollment period for ACA marketplace coverage from 90 to 45 days.
+Notes: In 2017, federal regulations reduced the open enrollment period for ACA marketplace coverage from 90 to 45 days.
 Starting with the annual open enrollment period for 2018 coverage, eligible individuals could enroll in a health plan during the window beginning on November 1 and ending on December 15.
-However, the states that operate their own ACA marketplaces and use their own enrollment platforms (11 states and the District of Columbia in 2018-19; 12 states and DC beginning in 2020) have authority to modify the federally-specified enrollment dates, including by lengthening the duration of the sign-up period.
+However, the states that operate their own ACA marketplaces and use their own enrollment platforms (11 states and the District of Columbia in 2018-19; 12 states and DC in 2020; 14 states and DC in 2021) have authority to modify the federally-specified enrollment dates, including by lengthening the duration of the sign-up period.
 The states that use HealthCare.gov for enrollment do not have such authority.
-The table identifies those states that extended the length of the 2018, 2019, or 2020 open enrollment periods beyond the 45-day federal default.
+The table identifies those states that extended the length of the 2018, 2019, 2020 or 2021 open enrollment periods beyond the 45-day federal default.
 While, as a formal matter, some of these states have provided for an extension by establishing a broadly available special enrollment period beginning on the day following the end of the federal default open enrollment window, the table identifies those states that, as a matter of practice, offer a continuous, broadly available enrollment period for next-year coverage than is longer than 45 days.

 Note: This graphic identifies states that have adopted certain specific actions intended to promote a competitive ACA marketplace.
 In particular, only those states that: (1) have merged their individual and small-group markets; (2) require that all individual market coverage be sold through the ACA marketplace; or (3) leverage insurers’ participation in state public health insurance programs, such as Medicaid, or state insurance markets to encourage or require participation in the ACA marketplace.
 Other factors and state actions not identified here also may affect the competitiveness of a state's ACA marketplace.